Polyergic/SpamReporter/README.md

 ### License

-SpamReporter - submits spam email to reporting accounts Copyright © 2003-2015 Shad Sterling <<me@shadsterling.com>>
+SpamReporter - submits spam email to reporting accounts<br/>
+Copyright © 2003-2015 Shad Sterling <<me@shadsterling.com>>

 This program is free software: you can redistribute it and/or modify it under the terms of the